-Benchmark ICE BofA Merrill Lynch Global High Yield Constrained USD Hedged Index The Fund is actively managed.
-The benchmark is a point of reference against which the performance of the Fund may be measured.
-Management of the Fund is not restricted by this benchmark.
-The deviation from the benchmark may be significant and the portfolio of the Fund may at times bear little or no resemblance to its benchmark.
-The benchmark does not take into account environmental and/or social characteristics promoted by the Fund.
+rrill Lynch Global High Yield USD Hedged Index

+Benchmark benchmark against whie Fund may be the Fund benchmark. benchmark portfolio of little or benchmark.
+The benchmark is actively managed.
+The is a point of reference ch the performance of the emeasured.
+Management of is not restricted by this The deviation from the may be significant and the the Fund may at times bear no resemblance to its mark does not take into nvironmental and/or social cs promoted by the Fund.

 Base Currency US Dollar

 Dealing Frequency Daily on Dealing Day

 Dealing Cut-off Time 13:00 CET

 Valuation Point 16:00 CET

-Final Interim
+Accounting Dates Final Interim

-Accounting Dates 31 October 30 April
+31 October 30 April

 Risk Management Method Commitment approach

-Share Class Α В 1
+Share Class А В I

-Base Fund Management Fee 16 0.90% 0.50% 0.50%
+Base Fund Management Fee 0.90% 0.50% 0.50%

 Performance Fee None

 Declaration Ex-Dividend Payment

 31 October 1 November 31 December

 Dividend Frequency 31 January 1 February 31 March

 30 April 1 May 30 June

 31 July 1 August 30 September